mcastany/vscode-saml-extension/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `xmlSettings` extension point.

-For example:

 This extension contributes the following settings:

 - `samlExtension.sig_alg`: Configures signature algorithm used when signing an element.
 Default value `rsa-sha256`